jibjab1337/gps_guided_autonomous_vehicle/README.md

 ![alt text](https://github.com/jibjab1337/gps_guided_autonomous_vehicle/blob/main/Final%20design.jpg)
 <br />
 Please note the placement of each component, especially the digital magnetometer.
 The digital magnetometer must be placed at least 15 cm away from the other components due to it being very sensitive to electrical components such as the motor driver and power supply - hence why it is on a makeshift small cardboard tower.<br />
-Example of the text menu ran through the Bluetooth App on Android<br />

 ## How it works<br />
 1. Turn on the vehicle and connect to the Bluetooth on your smartphone.
 You will know you are connected if you see the text menu appear<br />
 2. Enter character commands in the Bluetooth app as well as your GPS coordinates (up to 6 decimal places)<br />
 3. Once you've entered your coordinates, you will be taken to another text menu with options to move the vehicle and automation.
 You must test the turns of your vehicle and change the millisecond inputs to ALL the turns since all turns and movements have hardcoded millisecond inputs.<br />
 4. If you're satisfied with the turns and movements of your own vehicle, proceed to the automation option<br />
 5. The vehicle should then begin turning towards its destination<br />

 ## Important notes<br />